Updated: Dec 12, 2020

 I can't tell you how excited I was when the buses pulled up and a hundred people, apparently Bolivians heading to an Herbalife Convention somewhere, poured out like ants swarming around the statue and my bike.
 I waited patiently as they took photos with the Bolivian flag, Herbalife products and countless selfies.
 After their initial excitement, they spotted the bike and spent time posing near it as well.

 Still, the few moments before all the people had arrived were enjoyable, getting a chance to observe the huge sculpture alone in the wind against the eerie desert backdrop.

 The bleak and desolate desert continued as I rolled southward.
 The Chilean desert is on a scale hard to comprehend.

-I had found a somewhat reasonably priced hostel in Copiapo, and after difficulty locating it, the owner seems absolutely stunned at my arrival.
+I had found a somewhat reasonably priced hostel in Copiapo, and after difficulty locating it, the owner seemed absolutely stunned at my arrival.
 When I showed him the booking reservation he decided to look on his phone and was perplexed.
-It's hard to explain, but at almost every hotel or hostel in Chile, people seem to be absolutely overwhelmed and perturbed that you have actually booked their place.
+It's hard to explain, but at almost every hotel or hostel in Chile, people seem to be absolutely overwhelmed and perturbed that you have actually booked their place and they seem to know nothing about it.
 It's kind of weird.